andreas-wienes-private/andreas-wienes-private.github.io/_posts/2022-09-20-who-let-the-birds-out.md

 Sounds great, eh?

-What would happen if someone would try let more than one Bird chirp?
+What would happen if someone would try to let more than one bird scooter chirp?

 Well, there is nothing stopping you from trying to do this.